lingodeer-review

 Thankfully, other language learning platforms such as FluentU contain a vast treasure of resources covering these two key aspects.

-Because of all this, my final verdict is: LingoDeer is a powerful app that’s definitely worth a try.
+In general, my final verdict is: LingoDeer is a powerful app that’s definitely worth a try.

 Stay curious, my “deer” friends, and as always, happy learning!